 I was sipping my coffee this morning; looking out at the garden, contemplating my work.
 The pansies are blossoms of sunshine.
 Butter yellow, burnt red, deep purple, pale lilac.
 They buoy me up and are like little gifts, each one of them.

 I recall the emotion in seeing that “Yes” in my email.
 Isolated, simple and powerful.
-It made my heart swell and skin rise in happiness and validation.
+It made my heart swell in happiness and validation.

 It’s another prompt for me to keep going.

 Today I’m going to keep that “power of yes” feeling close by, all day long.